oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 ...
 ```

-As you can see, the first `map` operator executes in the _boundedElastic-*_ thread, and the second `map` operator and the `subscribe` consumer execute in the _parallel-1_ thread.
+As you can see, the first `map` operator executes in the _boundedElastic-1_ thread, and the second `map` operator and the `subscribe` consumer execute in the _parallel-1_ thread.
 Notice that the `subscribeOn` operator is invoked after `publishOn`, but it affects the root of the chain and the operators preceding `publishOn` anyways.

 A probably simplified [marble diagam](https://projectreactor.io/docs/core/release/reference/#howtoReadMarbles) for the example above may look like:

 {% img blog/reactive-java/marble-diagram.png alt:"Marble Diagram" width:"800" %}{: .center-image }

-# Reactive Spring WebFlux Services
+# Reactive Java Spring Services

+In Spring WebFlux, it is assumed applications don't block, so non-blocking servers use a small fixed-size thread pool to handle request, named **event loop** workers.

 In an ideal reactive scenario, all the architecture components are non-blocking, so there is no need to worry about the event loop freezing up (**reactor meltdown**).
 But sometimes, you will have to deal with legacy blocking code, or blocking libraries.

-So now, let's experiment with Reactor Schedulers.
-Create a secured REST service with an endpoint to return a random integer.
+So now, let's experiment with Reactor Schedulers in a Reactive Java application.
+Create a secured webflux REST service with an endpoint to return a random integer.
 The implementation will call Java `SecureRandom` blocking code.
 Start by downloading a Spring Boot maven project using [Spring Initializr](https://start.spring.io/).
 You can do it with the following `HTTPie` line:

 ```shell
 http -d https://start.spring.io/starter.zip type==maven-project \